Ereck Flowers: New York Giants

-On May 2, 2018, the Giants declined the fifth-year option on Flower's contract, making him a free agent in 2019.
+On May 2, 2018, the Giants declined the fifth-year option on Flowers’ contract, making him a free agent in 2019.
 He was moved over to right tackle after the Giants signed veteran Nate Solder to be their left tackle.
 On September 23, 2018, the Giants decided to bench Flowers in favor of Chad Wheeler at right tackle after his continued struggles.
 On October 8, 2018, the Giants announced plans to release Flowers if a trade with a team couldn't be worked out.
 The next day, Flowers was officially released by the Giants.

 Jacksonville Jaguars

 On October 12, 2018, the Jacksonville Jaguars signed Flowers to a one-year contract after Josh Wells was placed on injured reserve.
 He was named the starting left tackle in Week 11 and started there the rest of the season.

 Washington Redskins

 On March 18, 2019, Flowers signed a one-year, $4 million contract with the Washington Redskins.
 He transitioned to offensive guard during the team's training camp, where he started all season at left guard.